softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/createObject.md

 ---
 title: "createObject"
-description: "Create a new user in the SoftLayer customer portal. createObject() creates a user's portal record and adds them into the... "
+description: "Create a new user in the SoftLayer customer portal.
+It is not possible to set up SLL enable flags during object creation... "
 layout: "method"
 tags:
     - "method"